-Below are the strongest indications of Linum Usitatissimum in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Linum Usitatissimum in traditional homeopathic usage, not reviewed by the FDA.

 Authority.
 L. P. Lorut, Gaz. des Hôp., Sept.
 1861, effects of two spoonfuls of linseed oil.